JFXtras/jfxtras-styles/src/README.md

-Put your look and feel styles here.
-One package per look and feel.
+## Sources have changed place
+The project sources have changed place.
+- You'll find themes that are only comprised of stylesheets under "stylesheets" project ("stylesheets" directory).
+- JMetro is under "jmetro" ("jmetro" directory)
+- Code samples, that show how to work with a theme and how controls look with that theme are under "samples" ("samples" directory)

 ## JMetro
 Documentation on JMetro can be found in this link: [http://www.pixelduke.com/jmetro](http://www.pixelduke.com/jmetro)